bro-n-bro/foundation/README.md

 If a community decides to drop to bro-n-bro, they must understand the following guidelines:

-- 60% is dumped back in favor of our communities and will remain under the control of bro-n-brp. bro-n-bro can choose to fully keep the dropped tokens to itself;
+- 60% is dumped back in favor of our communities and will remain under the control of bro-n-bro. bro-n-bro can choose to fully keep the dropped tokens to itself;
 - 40% of the tokens will be dropped to teams

 Fund allocation and spendings: